axelarnetwork/axelar-examples/README.md

 ## Introduction

-Welcome to Axelar cross-chain dApp examples!
+Welcome to `axelar-examples` project.
 This repository provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 These examples contain both JavaScript and Solidity smart contract code that can be used as a starting point for building your own cross-chain dApps.
 This readme provides a detailed guide on how to set up the development environment and run the examples.

-**Note:** Please be aware that some example folders in this repository are currently being documented.
-Our team is working diligently to provide comprehensive documentation for all examples to ensure that you have the best possible experience building with our tools.
+**Note:** Some examples in this repo are not yet documented.

 ### Table of Contents
 - [Introduction](#introduction)